 - You rarely meet people because you consider yourself less attractive, due to these imperfections

-It is important to know some facts about the treatment of scars before deciding what to do.
-One of the most important facts is that health insurance as a whole does not cover the treatment of scars resulting from acne, which means you have to pay for the treatment.
+It is important to know some facts about the treatment of cicatrice before deciding what to do.
+One of the most important facts is that health insurance as a whole does not cover the erasing of cicatrix resulting from acne, which means you have to pay for the treatment.
 It is advisable to be informed about the cost of the complete treatment before you start and be sure you can afford it

-You should be aware that the treatment of scars requires time and persistance before any visible results appear.
+You should be aware that making skin imperfections fade requires time and persistence before any visible results appear.

 Be realistic in your expectations!

 It is important to have realistic expectations about the results.
-Treatment can improve the appearance of your skin, but it is unlikely to completely restore it to the appearance before the onset of acne.
+Different solutions can improve the appearance of your skin, but it is unlikely to completely restore it to the appearance before the onset of acne.

-The list below represents the most common methods for removing acne scars:
+The list below represents the most common methods for removing dark spots:

 - Laser peeling (laser resurfacing) – is a high energy beam laser beam treatment that heats and evaporates the surface layer of the skin.
 Recommended for the severely affected skin.